 Frequently Asked Questions About Property Management Chart of Accounts

-It’s specialized for property-specific accounts like rental income, security deposits, and per-property tracking—features that general business accounting doesn’t require.
+It’s built for property-specific accounts such as rental income, security deposits, and per-property tracking, which general business accounting doesn’t require.

 Yes.
-While platforms such as Buildium come with a standard, industry-specific chart of accounts to get you started, you can customize it to fit your business.
-You can add, edit, or deactivate accounts to make sure the structure perfectly matches how you operate and report to owners.
+Platforms such as Buildium come with a standard, industry-specific chart of accounts, and you can add, edit, or deactivate accounts so the structure matches how you operate and report to owners.

 Read more on Accounting & Reporting